 Schematic events in neutrophil production, recruitment, and inflammation.
 The four cardinal signs of inflammation (rubor, tumor, calor, dolor) are indicated, as are the interactions of neutrophils with other cells and cytokines.
 PMN, polymorphonuclear leukocyte; G-CSF, granulocyte colony-stimulating factor; IL, interleukin; TNF-α, tumor necrosis factor α.

 Neutrophils and monocytes evolve from pluripotent stem cells under the influence of cytokines and CSFs (Fig. 60-2).
-The proliferation phase through the metamyelocyte ...
+The proliferation phase through the metamyelocyte takes ...